 In 1985 the charity was founded and initially housed in an old canteen on the site of a secondary school in Winchester.
 Exhibits were made by volunteers and later a paid work force was employed.

 In 2002 the Science Centre was re-housed into a new 3,500 square metre purpose-built, award winning building at Morn Hill, near Winchester.
 The multi-million pound project was funded partly through the Millennium Commission, NTL, IBM, the DfES and DTI, SEEDA and HCC.
-The exciting exhibition consists of 100 hands-on exhibits, which communicate the fundamental principles of science and technology and their applications in industry and the home in a fun and interactive way.

 In 2008, with the support of SEEDA, the auditorium was converted into the largest capacity digital planetarium in the UK - employing state of the art digital projection equipment and software.
 The planetarium programme comprises a full range of presenter-led and pre-recorded shows for schools and the general public.